 - 1/4 teaspoon salt

 Preheat grill for medium-high heat.
-(Can use a grill pan for indoor grilling as well.)
+(You can use a grill pan for indoor grilling as well.)

-In a large bowl, combine chopped onion, bread crumbs, chopped mint, egg, garlic, cumin, black pepper and Aleppo pepper (or pepper flakes).
+In a large bowl, combine ground lamb, chopped onion, bread crumbs, chopped mint, egg, garlic, cumin, black pepper, and Aleppo pepper (or pepper flakes).

 Do not add salt at this point.
 Gently mix with hands until all ingredients are well combined.
-Form into 4 equal-sized patties and place into a parchment lined baking sheet.
+Form into 4 equal-sized patties and place onto a parchment-lined baking sheet.

 Using your thumb, make indentations halfway through the center of each patty.
 This will help the burgers to cook more evenly and not bubble up in the center.